 I spent the first ten years of my career in communications roles in the investment management industry: first running marketing for Platinum Equity and then as the Director of Investor Relations at bkm Capital Partners.
 The founder of each firm saw brand as a competitive advantage in accessing deals and securing LP commitments well before the industry as a whole had embraced such a possibility.

 At both posts, I managed the marketing budget and found I had to choose between incomplete solutions when hiring vendors: financial services communications firms without creativity and polish or talented creatives with no fluency in the investment space.
 I felt there could be great value in an agency that combined the best of both worlds.

-The proudest achievement of my career is the team I’ve built to execute on Darien Group’s mission.
-The firm’s Partners, Account Managers, Designers, and Programmers push every day to improve both client deliverables and client experience.
+The proudest achievement of my career is the team my business Partner Olena Moiseeva and I have built to execute on Darien Group’s mission.
+The firm’s Account Managers, Designers, Programmers, and Project Managers push every day to improve both client deliverables and client experience.
 They have helped to institute a culture that I believe differentiates us and sets us up for growth and longevity.

 I hold an MBA from UCLA Anderson and a BA in English Literature from Pomona College.
 I live in Singer Island with my wife Alina, our dog Saoirse, and a Maine Coon named Enya.
 Our home life revolves around food, movies, and a deep-seated Rummikub rivalry.